davidsilvapires/tcruziReplicationOrigins/README.md

 sudo apt install package-name
 ```

+## Pipelines
+Three pipelines are coded in the shared files:
+1. chiporcs
+2. dnascent
+3. atlas

+Each pipeline is composed of steps that should be executed in a linear fashion way.
+The order of the steps are indicated by numbers.
+If two steps can be executed in parallel, the number is followed by a letter (e.g.: `5a`, `5b`).

+### Chip-seq of ORCs pipeline

+### DNAscent pipeline

+### Atlas composition

 ## Usage

 Our pipeline is basically written in Bash, only the final steps that involve the generation of plots are written in R.